MaksimOstr/notic/README.md

   - PROTECTED - only friends can see this note.
   - PRIVATE - only you can see this note.

-**User avatars**: You can change account's avatar and it will be saved in AWS s3 cloud storage
+**User avatars**: You can change account's avatar and it will be saved in AWS s3 cloud storage.
+**Real-Time communiction**: Each frienship requesting or accepting request corresponding user will receive notification about this actions.
+It was implemented via Websockets (STOMP)

 ### 🛠 Tech stack: